This post may contain affiliate links. Please read our disclosure.

 Instructions

-• Blend yogurt, protein powder, cocoa, stevia, and almond milk thoroughly.
+• Blend yogurt, protein powder, cocoa, vanilla, stevia, and almond milk thoroughly.
 I recommend using a blender, although a whisk and some elbow grease will work as well.

 • Place in your freezer or ice cream machine.